maherukhcodes/demo/README.md

 modified for the sake of git

-for the new branch named updates
+for the new branch named , to create issues